 University buyers and personnel responsible for the acquisition of goods and services must abide by the Carnegie Mellon Buyer Code of Ethics and act in a manner that brings the best overall value to university acquisitions and to not solicit and/or accept personal gain from any procurement transactions.
 Questions or concerns about potential or perceived kickbacks should be referred to Procurement Services.

-"Kickback" as used in this clause means any money, fee, commission, credit, gift, gratuity, thing of value, or compensation of any kind which is provided, directly or indirectly, to any prime contractor (University and/or Principal Investigator), prime contractor employee, subcontractor, or subcontractor employee for the purpose of improperly obtaining or rewarding favorable treatment in connection with a prime contract or in connection with a subcontract relating to a prime contract.
+"Kickback" as used in this clause means any money, fee, commission, credit, gift, gratuity, thing of value, or compensation of any kind, which is provided directly or indirectly, to any university, university employee (principal investigator, buyer, executive, etc.), subcontractor, or subcontractor employee for the purpose of improperly obtaining or rewarding favorable treatment in connection with an award.

 - Providing or attempting to provide or offering to provide any kickback;

 - Soliciting, accepting or attempting to accept any kickback; or,

 - Including, directly or indirectly, the amount of any kickback in the contract price.

 The Act imposes criminal and civil penalties on any person who, when using federal funding, knowingly and willfully engages in the prohibited conduct addressed above (reference FAR 3.502-2 (b) and (c) at www.acquisition.gov/far/index.html).